India: Protecting the environment and climate with innovative technologies

 It is developing guidelines, digital tools and work instructions for managing organic waste.
 It is also preparing a roadmap for extending the measures to other areas of the country.
 Accompanying skills-development and awareness-raising measures are taking place.

-For this purpose, the sponsored projects develop local technical and institutional knowledge and prepare for the local implementation of environmental and climate protection technologies.
+For this purpose, the sponsored projects develop local technical and institutional knowledge and prepare for the local implementation of green and climate protection technologies.
 The focus is on knowledge transfer, environmental education, raising awareness and capacity development.
 In this manner the measures contribute to the development of a circular economy and the achievement of Sustainable Development Goals (SDGs).
 The project thus creates the prerequisites for increasing the demand for innovative technologies and establishing the required sustainable structures.
-It also promotes the use of environmental technologies through pilot projects.
+It also promotes the use of green technologies through pilot projects.
 In this way the Export Initiative supports foreign trade promotion by the German Federal Ministry for Economic Affairs and Energy (BMWi) and development cooperation by the German Federal Ministry for Economic Cooperation and Development (BMZ).

-The focus of the Export Initiative is on knowledge and technology transfer, particularly within BMU’s areas of competence.
-They include the creation of a circular economy including the handling of waste and raw materials, water and wastewater management, resource efficiency, sustainable or energy-saving construction and integrated urban development, sustainable consumption, environmentally friendly mobility and air pollution control as well as climate protection technologies in coordination with BMU’s International Climate Initiative (IKI).
+The focus of the Export Initiative is on knowledge and technology transfer, particularly within BMUV’s areas of competence.
+They include the creation of a circular economy including the handling of waste and raw materials, water and wastewater management, resource efficiency, sustainable or energy-saving construction and integrated urban development, sustainable consumption, environmentally friendly mobility and air pollution control as well as climate protection technologies in coordination with BMUV’s International Climate Initiative (IKI).

 Last update: February 2021